 Traditional (Sternotomy) Scarring

-If you are researching heart surgery options, and do not want to have a ghastly mark on your body like the one shown, continue reading.
+If you are researching heart surgery options, and do not want to have a ghastly mark on your body as the one shown, continue reading.

 Minimally Invasive (Scarless) Scarring